DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Experiment Results

-We conducted a 20-agent case study on the Count Frequency task with 100,000 elements (10 times our ``hard'' setting) to demonstrate the DIG's value in highly complex settings.
-In our case study, the baseline system (MAS) fails to produce any result within 120 seconds without DIG-based healing, whereas our method enables the same 20-agent setup to produce a valid answer within 70 seconds.
-In this run, our method achieves an RMSE of 5812.69 (approximately 5.8\% relative to the array size) with 92 calls, using 435,105 prompt tokens and 10,567 completion tokens.
+Tab.~\ref{tab:cf_experiments} and~\ref{tab:rd_experiments} summarize the main results.
+Across both task structures, MAS+DIG reduces final error at the cost of detecting more failures and, in some settings, longer runtime.
+On \textbf{Count Frequency (CF)}, DIG consistently improves final error in all settings, including an \(83\%\) reduction in the \textit{homogeneous} 6-agent load-6000 setting and a \(33\%\) reduction in the \textit{heterogeneous} 6-agent load-222222 setting.
+Errors mainly come from incomplete coverage and redundant work; DIG improves subtask coverage and prevents premature submission, even in settings with larger loads and more heterogeneous capabilities that create more possible execution paths.
+On \textbf{Research Job (RJ)}, where errors are further complicated by dependency violations that cause failed processing and merging, DIG can detect these structural failures before they propagate to later stages, with \(44\%\) and \(18\%\) error reductions in the \textit{homogeneous} and \textit{heterogeneous} settings respectively.

+These gains come with a trade-off: DIG keeps the system active to repair failures, which may expose additional failures and increase runtime.
+MAS appears to have fewer detected errors and shorter runtime simply because it leaves failures unresolved and may submit incomplete solutions.
+The traces in Appendix~\ref{app:exp} show the runtime traces and interaction patterns structurally: without DIG, interactions are more fragmented, with redundant work, rerouting, and unresolved events; with DIG, task propagation is more organized and termination is more stable.
+Compared with MAS+LLM Judge (Fig.~\ref{fig:n3} and~\ref{fig:llm}), DIG avoids expensive semantic judging and provides more targeted, real-time intervention during execution.
+The LLM Judge results also show that \textbf{not all interventions are helpful}: untargeted or delayed interventions can increase overhead and even worsen performance, while DIG's structure-driven interventions are more directly tied to the observed failure patterns.

-Figure~\ref{fig:20agent} shows the DIG generated by DIG (top), as well as times at which each agent and the system is activated (bottom).
-As we would intuitively expect in highly parallel settings, we observe some common interaction failures, including 1 missing completion error, 8 repeated-effort incidents, 2 dependency warnings, 1 orphaned event, and 4 early termination errors.
-Overall, these observations highlight that \textit{multi-agent collaboration is non-trivial}: as the number of agents increases, the system becomes more susceptible to interaction failures, making scalable reliability a central challenge.
-DIG addresses this challenge by providing an agent-count-, agent-type-, and problem-domain-agnostic method that supports healing and improves system performance even with 20 agents operating in parallel.
+\textbf{Case Study with 20 Agents.} We conduct a 20-agent case study on CF with load \(100{,}000\) to test DIG under high interaction complexity.
+Without DIG-based healing, MAS fails to produce a result within 120 seconds; with DIG, the same 20-agent system produces a valid answer within 70 seconds using 92 calls.
+Fig.~\ref{fig:20agent} shows the resulting DIG trace and activation timeline.
+Even with many agents operating in parallel, DIG detects interaction failures, including 1 missing completion error, 8 repeated-effort incidents, 2 dependency warnings, 1 orphaned event, and 4 early termination errors.
+These observations highlight that \textit{multi-agent collaboration is non-trivial}: with more agents, the system becomes susceptible to interaction failures, making scalable reliability a central challenge.
+DIG can identify and heal such failures without assuming a fixed agent count, agent type, or problem domain.